 EGI is a pan-European e-infrastructure that delivers integrated computing services to European researchers, driving innovation and enabling new solutions to answer the big questions of tomorrow.

 The ELIXIR Competence Centre (CC) of the EGI-Engage project evaluates, adopts and promotes technologies and resources from EGI to the wider ELIXIR research community.
 This report is the first milestone of this effort.
-The document (1) captures 4 scientific use cases that will be used by the CC to assess EGI services, (2) provides details about the e-infrastructure requirements of the use cases and (3) presents the use case implementation roadmaps considering the evolution of both EGI services and the ELIXIR Compute Platform currently emerging from the ELIXIR community.
+The document (1) captures 4 scientific use cases that will be used by the CC to assess EGI services, (2) provides details about the e-infrastructure requirements of the use cases and (3) presents the use case implementation roadmaps considering the evolution of both EGI services and the ELIXIR Computing Platform currently emerging from the ELIXIR community.

-The ELIXIR Compute Platform is a reference technical architecture – and its implementation within the ELIXIR-EXCELERATE project – to support a vast range of data analysis activities.
+The ELIXIR Computing Platform is a reference technical architecture – and its implementation within the ELIXIR-EXCELERATE project – to support a vast range of data analysis activities.
 EGI is currently contributing to the platform development with several services and technologies from EGI – all relating to the management and access of a cloud federation.

-All of the four use cases in this report require cloud services, but in different ways, so will be perfect test cases not only for the EGI services, but also for the ELIXIR Compute Platform.
-The main capabilities required by the use cases:
+All of the four use cases in this report require cloud services, but in different ways.
+They will be perfect test cases not only for the EGI services, but also for the ELIXIR Computing Platform.
+The main capabilities required by the use cases are:

 cBioPortal replication: Hosting a portal environment in the cloud.